PeterRooijakkers/System-Identification-and-Linear-Control-of-the-AR.Drone-2.0/Simulink/README.txt

-AR_DRONE_SCRIPT ect. runs automatic because it is added to the function Calbacks in the Simulink model.
+AR_DRONE_SCRIPT.m, ControllerDesign.m  ect. runs automatically (if added to path) because it is added to the function Calbacks in the Simulink model.
  (File -> Model Properties -> Model Properties)